 And you think about those things, and I know your family.

-So I have a very, very good friend Elliot, who came to America when he was four or five, uh, escaping the Holocaust, and he will tell you he has amnesia.
+So I have a very, very good friend, Elliot, who came to America when he was four or five, escaping the Holocaust.

-Uh of course he was only three, four years old.
+Of course, he was only three, four years old.

 And when he tells you that story, Maria, right?

-I mean, it's 60, 70 years later, and he'll start crying today.
+he started crying yeah well it's right today I mean, it's 60, 70 years later, and he'll start crying to me.

-Well, I think about that when I argue cases at the Supreme Court, they start them the same way.
+When I argue cases at the Supreme Court, they start them the same way.

-God save the United States, the Honorable Court.
+God save the United States, the honorable court.

 I don't even get, you know, I don't recall ever in my cases actually opening up the list.

-You everybody takes up a notebook.
+Everybody takes up a notebook.

 I don't recall ever turning to the first page.

-It just moved so quickly.
+It just moves so quickly.

-Mr. Secolo.
+Mr. Sekulo.

-So we're co we're co-hosting for Sean Hannity.
+So we're co-hosting for Sean Hannity.

 I'm at Jay Seculo on Twitter, and Rudy is at Rudy Giuliani on Twitter.